cronvel/spellcast/doc/adventurer.md

 The *adventurer mode* allows one to create scenario with branches, so building game in the spirit of old roleplay gamebooks is possible out of the box.

-But Spellcast can also be embedded into app, to allowing users to create content, item, campaign and so on.
+But Spellcast can also be embedded into app, allowing users to create contents, items, campaigns and more...

-## Table of Content
+## Table of Contents

 * [Command line usage](#usage)
 * [Getting started](#getting-started)